Taiwan countryintel banner

 Payroll

 Companies who operate multi-country payroll should take note that, in Taiwan, it is common to reward employees with bonuses.
-These details are usually specified in the employer’s work rules.
+These details are usually specified in the employer’s work rules or employment policies.

 It is acceptable to provide employees with online payslips